Dorozhko-Anton/Dorozhko-Anton.github.io/collections/_drafts/fastrcnn-series-1.md

 With user-friendly oneliner you can create  HTTP tunnel to your service or jupyter to make a demonstration of your POC

+# Conclusion

+In this post we covered the high level structure of maskrcnn_benchmark repository and gave the examples of how to use it.
+In the next posts we will examine the codebase of the model and explain the implemetation of different parts of detection and segmentation pipelines.

 If you tried this repo the first time don't hesitate to ask questions and leave a feedback if some steps were not clear.

 If you are already using maskrcnn_benchmark don't hesitate to ask general questions or about particular part.